Close Menu

 It seems like Counter-Strike 2 is the most “dangerous” because the NY Attorney General stated that the process resembles a slot machine.
 This directly links the case-opening process to casino-style mechanics.
 To make its statement even stronger, the authorities state that the virtual items themselves do not have any in-game functionality, but they can be sold for money online.
 This is where we have to remind you about the infamous AK-47 skin that sold for more than $1M in 2024.

 Many people are probably not surprised that CS2 is mentioned several times in the lawsuit because the CS2 skin market has grown immensely in the last couple of years.
-Many reports show that CS skin trading has surpassed $4.3B, which is really jaw-dropping.
+Many reports show that CS skin trading has surpassed $4.3B, highlighting the scale of the secondary market.

 The lawsuit states that Valve has made billions luring users in hopes of winning expensive virtual items.
 Letitia James describes the way these mechanics work as harmful, addictive, and illegal.
 She also addressed the way players monetize these items.